chiqors/chiqors/README.md

 ## Hi 👋 I am Chiqo!
 I am a software developer who is passionate about stuff like web and cloud development.
 I have just started tech-blogging!

-- 👨🏽‍💻 Currently learning in React Development.
+- 👨🏽‍💻 Currently learning in AdonisJS Development.
 - 🤝 Open for collaborations in web development (frontend or backend).
 - 😊 Willing to contribute in opensource projects.
 - 👍 Looking for opportunities to join as an intern/full time candidate in web development teams.